Lili St. Cyr: Hollywood: nightclubs, films and photographs

 While St. Cyr starred in several movies, an acting career never really materialized.
 In 1953, with the help of Howard Hughes, St. Cyr landed her first acting job in a major motion picture in the Son of Sinbad.
 The film, described by one critic as "a voyeur's delight", has St. Cyr as a principal member of a Baghdad harem populated with dozens of nubile starlets.
 The film was condemned by the Catholic Legion of Decency.
 In 1958, St. Cyr also had roles in Josette from New Orleans and the movie version of Norman Mailer's The Naked and the Dead.
 In this film, St. Cyr plays Jersey Lili, a stripper in a Honolulu night-club and girlfriend of a soldier who boasts to his pals that he has her picture painted inside his groundsheet.
 Heavy editing of St. Cyr's night-club routine by censors resulted in choppy editing, compromising the film's quality.
 St. Cyr's movie career was short lived, and typically she settled for playing a secondary role as a stripper, or playing herself.
 Her dancing is featured prominently in two Irving Klaw films, Varietease and Teaserama.
 St. Cyr starred in Runaway Girl (1965).

 St. Cyr was also known for her pin-up photography, especially for photos taken by Bruno Bernard, known professionally as "Bernard of Hollywood", a premier glamor photographer of Hollywood's Golden Era.
 Bernard said that she was his favorite model and referred to her as his muse.

 Retirement

 St. Cyr depleted the wealth she accumulated during her heyday.
 While interviewing her for his 1957 program, Mike Wallace stated she earned over $100,000 annually.
-St. Cyr retired from the stage in the 1970s, and began a lingerie business that she retained an interest in until her death.
-Similar to Frederick's of Hollywood, the Undie World of Lili St. Cyr designs offered costuming for strippers in addition to lingerie for personal use.
+St. Cyr retired from the stage in the 1970s.
+In the early 1960's, she had begun a mail-order lingerie business that she retained an interest in until her death.
+Similar to Frederick's of Hollywood, The Undie World of Lili St. Cyr designs offered costuming for strippers in addition to lingerie for personal use.
 Her catalogs featured photos or drawings of her modeling each article, lavishly detailed descriptions, and hand-selected fabrics.
 Her marketing for "Scantie-Panties" advertised them as "perfect for street wear, stage or photography."
 Her later years were "quiet—just her and some cats in a modest Hollywood apartment."